sputhiyamadam/PYRATES_workshop/README.md

-# Reproducible Study for PYRATES_workshop
+# Reproducibility Study for PYRATES workshop

 ## Identify the periodicity of rainfall over the Maritime Continent in relation to different topographical factors.